Sir Thomas More, English statesman, inventor of Utopia, "A Man For All Seasons", beheaded today in 1535.

-"Principia Mathematica," by Isaac Newton, published today in 1687 (I am actually sitting in his house to type this - the Westminster Reference Library, as it is now; and remembering another Library, the one at Clifton College, where I worked for fifteen years, and where, one rainy afternoon of not much else to do, I agreed to help out with the go-through of the library storage rooms, to see what needed to be retrieved, and even mended, and what was ready for remaindering.
-Amongst the dust and spider-webs in a low corner underneath the stairs, I pulled out a heavy, leather-bound volume, and opening it to see what it was, realised I was holding a First Edition of the Principia, which was a bit like having the original hand-written folio of Shakespeare's plays, or Einstein's notes for his 1915 essays.
+"Principia Mathematica," by Isaac Newton, published today in 1687.
+I am actually sitting in his house to type this - the Westminster Reference Library, as it is now; and remembering another Library, the one at Clifton College, where I worked for fifteen years, and where, one rainy afternoon of not much else to do, I agreed to help out with the go-through of the library storage rooms, to see what needed to be retrieved, and even mended, and what remained to be remaindered.
+Amongst the dust and spider-webs in a low corner underneath the stairs, I pulled out a heavy, leather-bound volume, and opening it to see what it was, realised I was holding a First Edition of the "Principia", which was a bit like having the original hand-written folio of Shakespeare's plays, or Einstein's notes for his 1905 essays.
 I handed it to the Librarian, who looked, smiled, said nothing.
-Some months later I asked where it was now, and was somewhat shocked to hear the school had sold it off at auction.)
+Some months later I asked where it was now, and was somewhat shocked to hear the school had sold it off at auction.

 The USSR, the Union of Soviet Socialist Republics, or CCCP in Russian, was formed, today in 1923.